 Over the holidays a couple of years ago, I was able to tour the Henry Ford museum.
-It was fascinating to see all the engineering of machinery on display.
+It was fascinating to see all that engineering talent embodied in the decades-old machinery on display.
 I was reminded of this as I browsed through some images on my PC.

 Can’t Go Back

 Last week’s post discussed (once again) the issues around automation and how our employment situation is not going to be solved by the ill-conceived push to bring manufacturing back to the U.S.A.
 Manufacturing is already returning to the U.S. and it has been for some time now.
 It’s returning because